 So, what should you do?

-- The middleman should analyze the supply chain to assess if simplified triangulation is currently applied, and if Incoterms should be included in this review.
+- The middleman should analyse the supply chain to assess if simplified triangulation is currently applied, and if Incoterms should be included in this review.

 - Next, determine which party in the chain will be the exporter or importer and who should assume VAT liability in the country of import.